 The best, cheapest, and easiest way for storing garden tools:

-Of course, this will only work for storing smaller, residential gardening tools.
-If you have more heavy duty equipment, you might need to look in buying one of those metal buildings or barns.
-In our caes, we’ve tried the below for storing our gardening stuff – and the plastic backing broke, the tools kept slipping out…
+In our case, we’ve tried the below for storing our gardening stuff – and the plastic backing broke, the tools kept slipping out…

 The guy in the photo isn’t happy, he’s stoned.